oracle/oci-ansible-modules/samples/compute/nat_instance_configuration/README.md

-To run the sample, after ensuring that you have the pre-requisites for OCI ansible cloud modules, please provide values (that are specific to your tenancy) for the following variables in the `vars` section of `sample.yaml`.
+To run the sample, after ensuring that you have the pre-requisites for OCI ansible cloud modules, please provide values (that are specific to your tenancy) for the following variables in the `vars` section of `sample.yaml`:
+- instance_ad
+- instance_compartment
+- instance_image

 Note: The sample, by default, sets up the topology, prints an information message, runs a few tests to show it is working, and tears down the topology.
 If you want to experiment with the topology after it is setup, comment out the invocation